quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 sent on that stream is delivered.

-This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows resetting a stream, while guaranteeing reliable delivery of stream data up to a certain byte offset.
+This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows resetting a stream, while guaranteeing delivery of stream data up to a certain byte offset.

 --- middle